-- Candidates will be invited to a Prize Giving evening, where certificates will be presented to students. - After prize-giving, certificates will be available to collect from school. - Alternatively, students may arrange for certificates to be collected on their behalf by providing the Exams Officer with written or email permission/authorisation.
+- Candidates will be invited to a Prize Giving evening, where certificates will be available. - After prize-giving, certificates will be available to collect from school. - Alternatively, students may arrange for certificates to be collected on their behalf by providing the Exams Officer with written or email permission/authorisation.
 Authorised persons must provide ID evidence on collection of certificates.